d-kimuson/react-router-typing/README.md

 ### > TypeScript 4.9

-If the TS used in your project is 4.9 or higher, use satisfies
+If the TypeScript used in your project is 4.9 or higher, use satisfies.

 ```diff
 +import { AsRouteConfig, IRoutes, asBrowserRouter } from 'react-router-typing'